Superconformal algebras and holomorphic field theories: Derived symmetry enhancement

-For the second part, we observe that holomorphic vector fields $\fX_{\cN=2}$ act on the fields of the $BF$ theory and the symplectic boson by Lie derivative.
-The explicit coupling is given by
+For the second part, we observe that holomorphic vector fields $\fX_2$ act on the fields of the $BF$ theory and the symplectic boson by Lie derivative.
+The local Noether current for $\fX_1$ was constructed in Equation \eqref{eqn:noethervf}, in the case $\cN=2$. \end{proof}